raste/WiAdvice/README.md

   * Captcha in registration, comments (for anonymous users)..
   * Max login tries, forgot password option, restrictions on number of comments/products/companies added for new/anonymous users

-It is huge, in some aspects crude, with ugly interface on places and slow.
+It is huge, over engineered, in some aspects crude, with partially ugly interface and slow.

 ### Technologies